 Medical schools value the breadth in educational programs offered by liberal arts colleges; coursework in the humanities and social sciences, as well as nonacademic factors, are important considerations for admission.
 Students should choose majors according to their academic interests, while including the following courses to fulfill the admission requirements of most medical schools:

 - General chemistry: Chemistry 101 and 102

 - Organic chemistry: Chemistry 201 and 202

 - English or humanities: Humanities 110

 - One year of mathematics, including calculus (Mathematics 111)

 Course prerequisites for veterinary school usually include the courses above plus additional specific courses, such as biochemistry or upper-level biology.
-Precise admission and state residency requirements vary across medical, veterinary, and other health professions programs.
+Precise admission and state residency requirements vary across medical, veterinary, and other health profession programs.
 Students should be acquainted with the specific requirements and programs of the schools to which they apply.

 To prepare a competitive application portfolio, students considering professional school are strongly encouraged to consult with health professions advisers and the career services office early in their undergraduate careers.
 In addition to offering advising, the career services office maintains a library of resources essential to the medical school planning process, such as Medical School Admission Requirements and other resources for various health professions.
 The guide Preparation for Medical School at Reed is available online, and includes important timelines, health care internship information, insight into letters of evaluation, and useful web links.
 It is strongly recommended that students meet with a health professions adviser early in their time at Reed to start an advising relationship, and to take advantage of additional resources by attending informational seminars.
-Ultimately, assistance is also available for interviews.
-Students who plan to apply to professional school after graduating should discuss their plans with a health professions adviser in order to maximize the benefit of their time prior to embarking on the application process.
+Assistance is available for interviews.
+Students who plan to apply to professional school after graduating should also discuss their plans with a health professions adviser in order to maximize the benefit of their time prior to embarking on the application process.